Mirian Shvelidze

-Mirian Shvelidze (1 January 1947 – 9 February 2022) was a Georgian artist who designed over 100 theatrical plays at the Rustaveli Theatre in Tbilisi and at theatres in Moscow, Kyiv, Istanbul, Tel Aviv, Athens, Kutaisi, and Batumi.
+Mirian Shvelidze (მირიან შველიძე; 1 January 1947 – 9 February 2022) was a Georgian artist who designed over 100 theatrical plays at the Rustaveli Theatre in Tbilisi and at theatres in Moscow, Kyiv, Istanbul, Tel Aviv, Athens, Kutaisi, and Batumi.
 He was also a painter, and his work has been featured in modern art exhibitions.
 Shvelidze's most famous design work includes Robert Sturua's productions of "Kvarkvare", "Richard III", and "King Lear".

 Early life

 Shvelidze was born in Tbilisi, Georgia.
 Unlike many artists, he was not immersed in art and design from an early age.
 His father was an average working-class man and his mother was a housewife; neither had any particular passion for art.
 During his childhood, his brother played the violin and his sister played the piano.
 Mirian, however, took an interest in drawing, which was not viewed as highly as musical pursuits at the time.
 He joined a small art club at school, through which he was able to interact with like-minded students.
 His father died when Mirian was 12 years old.
 From then on, his mother and grandmother raised him and his two siblings alone in a one-room home.
 The family ate beans five times a week because they could not afford anything else.